Space Shuttle Columbia disaster: Columbia Accident Investigation Board

 About ninety minutes after the disaster, NASA Administrator Sean O'Keefe called to convene the Columbia Accident Investigation Board (CAIB) to determine the cause.
-It was chaired by retired U.S. Navy Admiral Harold W. Gehman, Jr. and included military and civilian analysts.
-It initially consisted of eight members, including Gehman, but expanded to 13 members by March.
+It was chaired by retired US Navy Admiral Harold W. Gehman, Jr. and included military and civilian analysts.
+It initially consisted of 8 members, including Gehman, but expanded to 13 members by March.
 The CAIB members were notified by noon on the day of the accident, and participated in a teleconference that evening.
 The following day, they traveled to Barksdale AFB to begin the investigation.
 The CAIB members first toured the debris fields, and then established their operations at JSC.
 The CAIB established four teams to investigate NASA management and program safety, NASA training and crew operations, the technical aspects of the disaster, and how NASA culture affected the Space Shuttle program.
 These groups collaborated, and hired other support staff to investigate.
 The CAIB worked alongside the reconstruction efforts to determine the cause of the accident, and interviewed members of the Space Shuttle program, including those who had been involved with STS-107.
 The CAIB conducted public hearings from March until June, and released its final report in August 2003.

 Cause of the accident

+February 14, 2003 NASA post-accident Entry Flight Director Briefing, at Johnson SFC.